guard/guard-minitest/README.md

 zeus: true                        # enable zeus support; default: false
 drb: true                         # enable DRb support, default: false
 bundler: false                    # don't use "bundle exec" to run the minitest command, default: true
-rubygems: true                    # require rubygems when run the minitest command (only if bundler is disabled), default: false
+rubygems: true                    # require rubygems when running the minitest command (only if bundler is disabled), default: false
 env: {}                           # specify some environment variables to be set when the test command is invoked, default: {}
 all_env: {}                       # specify additional environment variables to be set when all tests are being run, default: false
 autorun: false                    # require 'minitest/autorun' automatically, default: true